maniamartial/EmployNanny/README.md

 Academic year: 2022-2023**<br>

 # EmployNanny
-A web-application that allows nanny to find job and employers can find good talent for their housework This is a job portal platform for connecting nannies with respective employers
+A web Application that allows nannies to find jobs and employers can find good talent for their housework.
+This is a job portal platform for connecting nannies with their respective employers.

 # Installation<br>
 Clone the EmployNanny repository from GitHub:<br>